How To Dry Herbs and Flowers

 You can dry flower heads for potpourri or to use in flower arrangements.

-Silica gel crystals works by removing the moisture out of flowers in days, or use the microwave method to speed up the process. in silica gel crystals.
+Silica gel crystals work by removing the moisture of flowers in days or using the microwave method to speed up the process in silica gel crystals.

 • Silica gel crystals can be purchased in floral shops and garden centers.